What Is Content Strategy? + 13 Steps to Create a Stellar Content Plan

 8. Assign content roles

-Another important part of your content strategy is the management aspect.
+Another important part of your strategy is the content management aspect.
 This part dives into the nitty-gritty of content creation.

 Secondly, you need to know when you want to publish your content.
 Having deadlines will help you set goals for people creating your content and give them a timeline for completion.
+A content calendar can help with this!

 Lastly, you’ll want to establish when your audience will see your content.
 It’s important to know when your content is going live so you can strategically plan your content.